IFRA-Cranfield/ros2_SimRealRobotControl/instructions/ProgramExecution.md

       Delay: 0.0
     ```

-- Vacuum Gripper: Similar to the Gazebo vacuum gripper templates, these are for real-world vacuum gripper control on an ABB robot.
+- Vacuum Gripper, ABB Robot: Similar to the Gazebo vacuum gripper templates, these are for real-world vacuum gripper control on an ABB robot.
 The ACTIVATE action starts the vacuum for object manipulation, and DEACTIVATE releases the object when necessary.

     ```sh
     - Step: 0